-7.6 Language education and employment initiatives besides the integration programme
+7.5 Language education and employment initiatives besides the integration program

-As mentioned above, the local authorities must offer Danish language courses for newly arrived adult foreigners for a period of up to five years to foreigners who have a residence permit in Denmark, and it can also be offered to immigrants, who despite having lived in Denmark for several years, have trouble with the Danish language.
+As mentioned above, the local authorities must offer Danish language courses for newly arrived adult foreigners who have a residence permit in Denmark.
+The duration of the course depends on the type of residence permit held by the individual concerned.
 Also other types of Danish education for foreigners are available.

-If a foreigner is (still) unemployed and receives cash assistance after the first five years in Denmark, the local authorities must provide offers of labour market activation according to the Danish Active Employment Act.
-These offers of activation are almost identical with the offers, which can be granted to persons under the Integration Act.
-Participation in the offers of activation is a condition for receiving cash assistance.
+If a foreigner is (still) unemployed and receives cash assistance after five years of residence in Denmark, the local authorities must in accordance with the Active Employment Act provide a training scheme to increase his or her employability These training schemes are almost identical with the schemes given to persons (newly arrived refugees) under the Integration Act.
+Participation in the schemes and active job seeking and utilization of working and abilities is a condition for receiving cash assistance.
 The local authorities may offer activation to foreigners and other citizens, who are self-provided.

-In 2016 an initiative was launched to strengthen the local municipalities in order to ensure, that foreigners in the integration programme receive an efficient employment effort.
+In 2016 an initiative was launched to strengthen the local municipalities in order to ensure, that foreigners in the integration program receive an efficient employment effort.
 The focus is on implementing effective methods and sharing best practices.
-The goal is to narrow the gap in the employment rate between foreigners in the integration programme and Danish citizens.
+As mentioned in section 7.1, the integration training program (Integrationsgrunduddannelse (IGU)) was established as a temporary initiative and entered into force on July 1 2016.

-As mentioned in section 7.1, the integration basic education scheme (IGU) was established as a temporary initiative and entered into force on July 1 2016.
-The 2-year IGU consists of employment in a paid internship position in a company combined with in total 20 weeks (of 37 hours per week) of classroom education on education allowance.
-Education and internship combined must be no less than 32 hours a week and not succeed 37 hours a week (which is a full workweek in Denmark).
-The IGU target group is refugees and foreigners reunited with a refugee who are between 18 - 40 years old when he or she begins the IGU scheme, and who has resided legally in Denmark for less than 5 years.
 As of 1 October 2016 a comprehensive reform of the social benefit system entered into force including a cap on the total amount of social benefits a household can receive (depending on the number of children and the marital status).
 Furthermore, benefit recipients that haven't had at least 225 hours of work within a year receive lower cash benefits.
 The overall purpose of the amendments, which apply to everyone receiving social benefits and thus are not aimed at foreigners, is to increase the incentives to obtain a regular job.

-7.7 Integration of labour immigrants and their families
+7.6 Integration of labour immigrants and their families